Information for COP 29 participants (A-Z)

 (except Sunday, 17 November – conference premises closed all day)

-An overview map of the conference venue will be published in due course.
+An overview map of the conference venue is available here.

 Operating hours: